22hamed22/telegram_chat/README.md

 # Telegram Chat - OpenAI API Integration

-This repository demonstrates how to integrate the OpenAI API with a Telegram bot for automated responses using AWS Lambda.
+integrate the OpenAI API with a Telegram bot for automated responses using AWS Lambda.
 It covers setup, deployment, and configuration.

 You can **customize** the system to fit your company's needs, whether it's adjusting OpenAI responses, adding business logic, or workflows.
 Ensure you stay within **usage quotas** to avoid penalties or interruptions.